CameronPadiachy/SportEase-FE/Documentation/README.md

-This folder contains the documentation for each sprint
+This folder contains the documentation for each sprint.

+Each sprint document can be downloaded from this folder.